brianrp2000/NumberGuessGame/README.md

 - Create a variable representing the middle of the range
 - Call the **setQuestion** method from the userInput object
    - Pass as input the **printGuess** method
-   - The **printGuess** method will have the middle variable as its input(l, h, y)
+   - The **printGuess** method will have the middle variable as its input
-- Call the **scanConsole** method from the userInput object with a char array as input representing the possible user inputs
+- Call the **scanConsole** method from the userInput object with a char array as input representing the possible user inputs (l, h, y)
 - Create a switch statement to check the value of the input from the user
    - if the value is 'l' that means the number is lower than the guess, so we have to recursively call the method **guessUsingBinarySearch** making middle the limit of the new range
    - if the value is 'h' that means the number is higher than the guess, so we have to recursively call the method **guessUsingBinarySearch** making middle the beginning of the new range
    - if the value is 'y' that means that we have found the number
       - print middle
-      - build a string that check if we found the number in just one guess so that we handle the guessCount message correctly
+      - build a string that checks if we found the number in just one guess so that we handle the guessCount message correctly
       - print how many tries took to find the number
       - call the **playAgain** method

-8. As we saw in the method **guessUsingBinarySearch** we have to create the **printGuess** method which returns a String with the guess given as input and a guess count
+8. As we saw in the method **guessUsingBinarySearch** we have to create the **printGuess** method which returns a String with the guess given as input
 ```java
 private String printGuess(int guess){
    guessCount++;